chenby04/Disaster-Message-Classifier/README.md

 - Usage

-    Run the ETL pipeline from `data` folder to clean the raw data and save processed data in an sqlite database:
+    Run the ETL pipeline from `data` folder to clean the raw data and save cleaned data as an sqlite database:
     ```
     python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
     ```

-    Run the ML pipeline from `models` folder to train a supervised classification model:
+    Run the ML pipeline from `models` folder to train a supervised classification model using the cleaned data:
     ```
     python train_classifier.py ../data/DisasterResponse.db classifier.pkl
     ```